Looking for more in Book Lists?

 20 Scottish books celebrating women's history

-We've teamed up with our friends at Glasgow Women's Library(this will open in a new window) to co-create a list of Scottish books which celebrate and reflect on women's history.
-From the enthralling biography of Mary Queen of Scots to the untold stories of migrant women in Pollockshields, fictional retellings of literary classics and modern accounts of being a woman in the 21st century, we've rounded up a range of inspiring and informative reads.
+We've teamed up with our friends at Glasgow Women's Library(this link will open in a new window) to co-create a list of Scottish books which celebrate and reflect on women's history.
+From the uplifting journey of women’s football in Scotland to the untold stories of migrant women in Pollokshields, fictional retellings of literary classics and modern accounts of being a woman in the 21st century, we've rounded up a range of inspiring and informative reads.

 Glasgow Women's Library is the only Accredited Museum in the UK dedicated to women's lives, histories and achievements, with a lending library, archive collections and innovative programmes of public events & learning opportunities.